sb-ncbr/rings-conformation-validation/README.md

 ## Getting Started

 1. **Clone the Project Repository (Recommended)**:
-   - Open a terminal or command prompt.
+   - Open a terminal or a command prompt.
    - Navigate to the directory where you want to clone the project.
    - Run:
      ```